regen-network/regen-ledger/README.md

-Ecological contracts in Regen Ledger are modelled as state machines that effectively "observe" the ecological state database for certain conditions and which execute certain actions when those conditions are encountered.
+Ecological contracts in Regen Ledger are modelled as state machines that effectively "observe" the ecological state database for certain conditions and which execute certain actions when those conditions are met.
 For instance, a contract could be written to make a payment to a farmer at the end of the year if the ecological state database included claims from a reputable source that the farmer had used certain practices like cover cropping.
-Or a contract could be setup as effectively a "land trust" for a forest that accumulates credits while it remains forested, but has them slashed whenever a deforestation event is tracked in the ecological state database.
-This functionality will be managed by the contract module.
+Or a contract could be setup as effectively a "land trust" for a forest that accumulates credits while it remains forested but has them slashed whenever a deforestation event is tracked in the ecological state database.

+The functionality for ecological contracts will be managed by the contract module.

 ### Tokens and Credits